Qovery/Replibyte/README.md

     RepliByte->>Postgres (Destination): 1.
 Restore dump SQL
 ```

-1. RepliByte connects to the S3 bucket and read the index file to retrieve the latest SQL to download.
+1. RepliByte connects to the S3 bucket and reads the index file to retrieve the latest SQL to download.
-2. RepliByte download the SQL dump in a stream bytes.
+2. RepliByte downloads the SQL dump in a stream bytes.
-3. RepliByte restore the SQL dump in the destination Postgres database in real-time.
+3. RepliByte restores the SQL dump in the destination Postgres database in real-time.

 ## Features

-- [x] Full data synchronization
+- [x] Complete data synchronization
 - [x] Backup TB of data (read [Design](#design))
-- [x] Work on different VPC / network
+- [x] Work on different VPC/network
-- [x] Obfuscate sensitive data
+- [x] Generate random/fake information

 Here are the features we plan to support